-We took off early the next day as we wanted to reach the town Ulaangom the same day where we were hoping to find a hotel for the night.
-The roads were tricky at some parts and it changed between big stones, small stones and sand.
+We left the the place in the wee hours of the morning as we wanted to reach the town Ulaangom not too late.
+We were excited as we had decided to stay one night in a hotel which means a shower.
+The roads were tricky at some parts and it changed between big stones, small stones, sand and water.
 However, we managed to get to Ulaangom in the late afternoon and found a hotel, which looked ok.
 Unfortunately there were a disco in the evening and the water didn’t work so, no shower that day and not much sleep that night.
 In the evening we had a meal at the hotel, which was, let say, not edible.
 Anders ordered a vegetarian soup, which was a vegetable soup with meat in it but unfortunately they didn’t have any vegetables so he ended up with a soup with meat.
 As soon as they put the soup in front of him I knew he was not going to eat that.
-He is very picky with food.
+Anders is very picky with food.
 I ordered something called Khuushuur, whish is some kind of meat pastry.
-That meal could have last a very long time as it took ages to chew the meat and it tasted as very fat meat that had been boiled without any spices whatsoever.
-That night we went to bed hungry but that was not the first time and probably not the last time on this around the world trip.
+That meal could have last a very long time as it took ages to chew the meat.
+The meat was very fat nad had been cooked without any spices whatsoever.
+That night we went to bed hungry but that was not the first time and would not be the last time on this around the world trip.

 Though they had disco every night, the food was terrible and the shower didn’t work the first day, we stayed in the hotel for two nights as we needed to wash our cloths and get them dry.
 Except the hotel we actually liked this little town.
 People were very friendly and it was nice just to be able to walk around and take some photographs.